buritica97/Homework1/README.md

 * How is the company funded?
 How much funding have they received?

     Kiva is founded by crowdfunding.
 Lenders crowdfund the loan in increments of $25 or more.
 At the end of the loan cycle lenders have the option to use repayments to fund new loans, donate, or withdraw the money.
+Lenders do not receive interest from the loans they provide on Kiva.

     According to it's website Kiva is also supported by grants, loans, and donations from its users, corporations, and national institutions.
 Some of its major partners include The MasterCard Foundation, the HP Foundation, Capital One, the Pepsico Foundation & the Metlife Foundation just to name a few.